Brewing goliaths struggle to fit in at craft beer party

 NEW YORK/BRUSSELS At Top Hops on Manhattan's hip Lower East Side, drinkers can choose from 20 beers on tap from Dark Penance to Devil Dancer and over 600 more in bottles.

-The bar is tapping into the surge in demand for craft beers and finds only the occasional customer opting for Budweiser or other brands of the two major brewers Anheuser-Busch InBev and MillerCoors.
+The bar is tapping into the surge in demand for craft beers and finds only the occasional customer opting for Budweiser or other brands of the two major brewers Anheuser-Busch InBev (ABI.BR) and MillerCoors SAB.L(TAP.N).

 Craft consumers have a vast number of over 3,000 small and local producers from Aardwolf to Zythum to choose from.